mheap/nexmo-developer/_use_cases/en/asr-use-case-voice-bot.md

 $ npm install express body-parser
 ```

-## Purchase a Nexmo number
+## Purchase a Vonage number

-If you don't already have one, buy a Nexmo virtual number to receive inbound calls.
+If you don't already have one, buy a Vonage number to receive inbound calls.

 First, list the numbers available in your country (replace `GB` with your two-character [country code](https://www.iban.com/country-codes)):